12 Steps to an Easy Kitchen Declutter

 #4.
 Clean The Cabinet.

 Once everything’s removed, it’s a good time to clean the inside (and outside) of the cabinet.
-Doing a kitchen declutter brings a great opportunity to do some deep-cleaning since the cabinet is completely empty (and let’s be honest, most of us probably don’t clean our cabinets as often as we maybe should.).
-I like to pull out the hand vacuum to get rid of the crumbs that can easily collect at the bottom.
+Doing kitchen decluttering brings a great opportunity to do some deep-cleaning since the cabinet is completely empty (and let’s be honest, most of us probably don’t clean our cabinets as often as we maybe should.).
+I like to pull out the hand vacuum to get rid of the crumbs that can easily be collected at the bottom.

 #5.
 Repeat With Any Related Cabinet(S).

 Now, you can just repeat the same process with your other related cabinets.
 For example, after fully emptying my current pan cabinet, I moved to the cabinet where I actually wanted to store my new pans (a different spot with wider cabinetry).
-Following the same process, I removed everything and clean out this second cabinet.
-Think about what the next logical space would be for you to cleanout.
+Following the same process, I removed everything and cleaned out this second cabinet.
+Think about what the next logical space would be for you to clean out.
 Basically, you want to follow the trail from your pain point!

 #6.
 Put The Important Items Back First.

 Next, put your most important items back first.
 Take the time to play around with where each item fits and is functional.
 At this point, I had 2 emptied and cleaned cabinets- one where I used to store my pans and another where I wanted to store my new pans.
-By doing this kitchen declutter and moving my Instant Pot to the top shelf, I was able to make space to put the new pans on the bottom shelf.
+By decluttering my kitchen and moving my Instant Pot to the top shelf, I was able to make space to put the new pans on the bottom shelf.

 With this wider cabinet, I was also able to use the storage rack that came with the Caraway pots and pans to store the lids on the door, which is awesome.
 Don’t be afraid to experiment with different storage solutions to help make everything fit!